This 2-minute, 2-ingredient frozen fruit smoothie is perfectly ice-cold and thick. It can be made with any milk or frozen fruit.

 Easy 2-Minute 2-Ingredient Frozen Fruit Smoothie

-I also like almond milk for my smoothies, but you could totally use another milk, like coconut milk (or coconut water), cow’s milk, or cashew milk.
-Almond milk, in my opinion, is light and doesn’t have a strong taste (so you’re getting more fruit flavor).
+I also like almond milk for my smoothies, but you could use another milk, like coconut milk (or coconut water), cow’s milk, or cashew milk.
+In my opinion, almond milk is light and doesn’t have a strong taste (so you’re getting more fruit flavor).

 Get the recipe below!